CALIFORNIA CONSUMER RIGHTS

 Exercising Your California Consumer Rights

-To exercise your right to access and/or delete your personal information, as described above, please submit a verifiable consumer request to us by either:
+To exercise your right to access and/or delete your personal information, as described above, please submit a verifiable consumer request to us by providing your first name, last name and email address.
+You will receive a confirmation code to verify your identity via email.
+You can exercise your rights by either:

 - Calling us at (800) 858-9154